|

 will write another essay.
 But I want to be done with being in charge or

+otherwise having a significant role.
 I have talked with Randy and Chris.
 We all know that my resignation

 as editor might mean the demise of the site.
 None of us knows of anyone